satish-kumar07/AI-Powered-Directory-Management-System/AI_Folder-main/ai-directory-management/README.md

 - **File Sorting by Date**: Organizes files based on their creation or modification date.
 - **Continuous Monitoring**: Optionally monitor the source directory for changes and automatically organize new files.
 - **Directory Management**: Create, delete, list, and rename directories.
+- **Deorganization**: Moves files from subdirectories back to the main directory.
+- **Compression and Decompression**: Compresses directories into zip files and extracts them.

 ## Techniques Used
 The AI Directory Management System uses a combination of techniques to categorize and organize files: